yshahzad/yshahzad.github.io/_pages/cv.md

 Faculty of Arts Scholarship (2022 - 2023)
 * Awarded $100 for having a GPA in the top 5% of those in the Faculty of Arts at McGill.

-This CV is available for download in PDF form here.